Undergraduate Civil Engineering Degree Program

 What is Civil Engineering About?

-Civil engineers design the constructed environment that supports our society.
+Civil engineers design the constructed environment and the infrastructure that supports our society.
 From highways and buildings to bridges, water resource systems and the environment, the profession of civil engineering is responsible for much of the world in which we live.
 The variety of challenges facing modern society means that civil engineers can look forward to a highly rewarding, dynamic career.

 Civil Engineering Undergraduate Degree Program Information